Dapper Laughs

-Daniel O'Reilly (born 17 June 1984 in Kingston upon Thames, London, England), otherwise known as Dapper Laughs, is a British social media content creator and comedian from Addlestone, Surrey.
+Daniel O'Reilly (born 17 June 1984), otherwise known as Dapper Laughs, is a British social media content creator from Addlestone, Surrey.

 Career and controversies

 In 2014, O'Reilly released the single "Proper Moist" as Dapper Laughs.
 The song entered the UK Singles Chart at number 15.
-Starting in 2014, Laughs began his Moist Tour of the UK; his supporting act on the tour was fellow Viner Joe Charman.
+Starting in 2014, Laughs began his Moist Tour of the UK; his supporting act on the tour was Joe Charman.
 In July, he released "Take It To The Base".
 The music video was released on YouTube, but has since been made private.

 Derogatory lyrics about homeless people

 In November 2014, Laughs criticised the website UsVsTh3m on Twitter for what he viewed as an unfavourable review of his new album Proper Naughty Christmas.
 O'Reilly suggested that the review could hinder his goal of raising money for homelessness charity Shelter.
 As a result of UsVsTh3m highlighting the lyrics of one of the album tracks as offensive to the homeless, the charity posted on their official Twitter feed that they would be refusing donations from O'Reilly.
 O'Reilly later made an apology in a statement.